-The silencer end axis must be parallel (tolerance 10°) to the central axis of the vehicle.
+The axis of the silencer end must be parallel (tolerance 40°15°) to the two principal longitudinal planes central axis of the vehicle.
 The extremity of the silencer must not pass the vertical tangent of the rear tyre.

 The edge of the silencer shall not be dangerous in case of accidental contact with the riders or helpers.
 If the final tube protrudes more than 3 mm, the edge must be rolled to an angle of 180° or radiused (see pictures below).
 In both cases, the edge thickness shall be 3 mm minimum.